Ryuji-Hazama/AI_RSP_Game/README.md

 ### What Did I Learn from This Project?

-- Basic structure of AI.
+- Basic structure and inner working of AI.
   - What is AI?
   - How does the AI work?
   - How does the machine learns?
 (In this case, the player's moves.)
   - How does the machine choose the answer?
 (In this case, how to choose a prediction.)
   - How does the AI adapt to different environments?
 (In this case, the strategy changes.)
-  - *They are usually hidden inside the **black boxes**.*
+  - *They are often hidden inside the **black boxes**.*
-- Different kinds of AI models.
+- Different types of AI models and how they fucntion.
   - Static AI model
   - Shallow AI
-  - Adaptive AI (This time: based on shallow AI)
+  - Adaptive AI (based shallow AI)
-  - Deep learning AI (Progressing)
+  - Deep learning AI (a work in progress)
-- The fairness of AI
+- The importance of fairness in AI
-  - How to tune the difficulty of the (AI in the) game?
+  - How to adjust the difficulty level.
   - What if the AI becomes unbeatable?
-- The "AI philosophy" (still in progress)
+- The "AI philosophy" (working in progress)
   - What if...
     - the AI doubts themselves?
     - the AI confuses?